maeduphorne/maeduphorne/README.md

 ### Howdy 🤠

 I'm Mae Duphorne - a former fine-dining Event Manager turned Software Engineer.
 I'm currently studying at [Turing School of Software and Design](https://turing.edu/) with an anticipated completion date of _November 2021_.
-My extensive background in the restaurant industry has taught me to problem solve quickly and consistently and I can't wait to see what my "make it work" attitude can bring to life with my newly gained skills in software development.
+My extensive background in the restaurant industry has taught me to problem solve quickly and consistently and I can't wait to see what my "make it work" attitude will bring to life when combined with my skills in software development.

 - 😄 Pronouns: she/her
 - 💬 Let's connect on [LinkedIn](https://www.linkedin.com/in/maeduphorne/)